bradlove182/node-analytics/apps/dashboard/src/lib/hooks/README.md

 ## Conclusion

 These hooks provide a clean, type-safe way to manage global state in Svelte applications.
-Whether you need simple state sharing or persistent storage, they offer a consistent API that works well with Svelte's paradigms.
+Whether you need simple state sharing, persistent storage, or URL-synced parameters, they offer a consistent API that works well with Svelte's paradigms.

-Remember that while localStorage is convenient for small amounts of data, it has limitations (storage size, synchronous API, client-side only).
+Remember that each persistence method has its own use cases:
+- `useState` for ephemeral state that only needs to exist during the session
+- `useLocalStorage` for persistent settings that should survive page refreshes
+- `useSearchParams` for state that should be shareable or bookmarkable via URL

 For larger applications, you might want to combine these patterns with other storage solutions.